ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 Adapt the command with your `vendor`, `package`, version number, and add `"–dev"` if a given package is for dev use.
 Also check if there are other changes in `composer.json` you should move over.

-#### 2.2.2 Install XmlText Field Type
+#### 2.2.2 Install XmlText field type

-While no longer bundled, the XmlText Field Type still exists and is needed to perform a migration from eZ Publish's XmlText to the new docbook-based format used by the RichText Field Type.
+While no longer bundled, the XmlText field type still exists and is needed to perform a migration from eZ Publish's XmlText to the new docbook-based format used by the RichText field type.
 If you plan to use Legacy Bridge for a while before migrating content, you'll also need this for rendering content with XMLText.
 From `<new-ez-root>` execute:

 `composer require --no-update "ezsystems/ezplatform-xmltext-fieldtype:^1.3.0"`

 !!! note

-    As of v1.3, be aware this Field Type now uses the Content View system introduced in eZ Platform 1.0, so make sure you adapt custom templates and override rules if you plan to use this for rendering content _(in Legacy Bridge setup)_.
+    As of v1.3, be aware this field type now uses the Content View system introduced in eZ Platform 1.0, so make sure you adapt custom templates and override rules if you plan to use this for rendering content _(in Legacy Bridge setup)_.

 ### 2.3.
 Config